DISCOOS/rescue-me/README.md

 php -r "eval('?>'.file_get_contents('http://rescueme.discoos.org/installer'));"
 ```
 This script will check some php.ini settings, warn you if they are set incorrectly,
-and then download the latest rescueme.phar in the current directory.
+and then download the latest `rescueme.phar` in current directory.

 Install RescueMe
 ----------------